Sarthi267/FileProcessor/README.md

 1. Clone the repository:
 git clone https://github.com/Sarthi267/FileProcessor.git
 2. Move into the project directory:
 cd FileProcessor
+3. Create a folder titled "input", "output", and "processed" folders will be created automatically after running
-3. Drop any .txt files you want processed into the input/ folder
+4. Drop any .txt files you want processed into the input/ folder
-4. Compile javac -cp . src/com/fileprocessor/*.java -d out
+5. Compile javac -cp . src/com/fileprocessor/*.java -d out
-5. Run:
+6. Run:
 java -cp out com.fileprocessor.Main
-6. Find your results:
+7. Find your results:
 - Report generated in output/ with a timestamp
 - Processed files moved to processed/[timestamp]/
 ***